-With numerous startups coming up every other day all over the world, there is a definite need for startup mentors.
+With numerous startups coming up every other day all over the world, there is a definite need for startup consultant.
 The requirement and demand has never been so much, and one of the primary reasons that entrepreneurs looks for a good mentor is to ensure that nothing goes wrong during their startup journey.

 Unlike other services, are startup mentors easily available?
 Can they add value?
 Can they increase the success ratio of the aspiring entrepreneurs or startup founders?
 The answer actually has two sides;